mchizmar/learnathon/README.md

 # Mine the Blockchain Challenge

-In this challenge you are going to set up an Ethereum miner for a private  network.
+In this challenge you are going to set up an Ethereum miner hosted on an Amazon EC2 linux server.
+You will also be able to interact with Smart Contracts deployed on the network to get a basic undersatnding for how they work.

 ## Getting Started